SujeethJinesh/ME344/summer_2025/README.md

 ### Starting our Vector Database

 We'll want to create our vector database and have it run locally so we can store our documents there.

+In order to allow for requests from our other chat interfaces, we'll allow Cross Origin Resource requests from our soon to be web server.
+We can do this by running:

+`export CHROMA_SERVER_CORS_ALLOW_ORIGINS='["http://localhost:3000"]'`

-To do this, start it in a new terminal with `chroma run --host localhost --port 8000 --path ./chroma`
+Then we can start our vector databse.
+Start it in a new terminal with `chroma run --host localhost --port 8000 --path ./chroma`

 In order for us to be able to access this vector database locally as well, we'll want to port forward the vector database.